mariya/biodata/README.md

 ## Installation
 You will need to have node and npm installed in order to run this code (https://nodejs.org)

+If you are on Ubuntu/Debian install "nodejs-legacy" instead of "nodejs" to ensure that you have a "node" binary.

 From the root directory of the project, run:
 ```
 npm install
 ```

 All commands below are also to be run from the root directory of the project.
-Note that on some installations you will need to use the "nodejs" binary instead of "node".

 ## Client
 A simple command-line Node.js script that fetches requested genomic sequences from the Ensembl API.
 Run with: